Projects

 ### `project start`

-Boots a project by name:
+Boots a project by its path:

 ```bash

-# Run a specific project
+# Run a subproject by its path

-php bootgly project start Sample_Project
+php bootgly project Demo/HTTP_Server_CLI start

 # Run in interactive mode

-php bootgly project start Sample_Project -i
+php bootgly project Demo/HTTP_Server_CLI start -i

 # Run in monitor mode

-php bootgly project start Sample_Project -m
+php bootgly project Demo/HTTP_Server_CLI start -m

 ```